anduril/jetpack-nixos/README.md

 Recent versions of Jetpack (>=5.1) support updating the device firmware from the device using the UEFI Capsule update mechanism.
-This can be done as a more convenient alternative to phyiscally attaching to the device and re-running the flash script.
+This can be done as a more convenient alternative to physically attaching to the device and re-running the flash script.

 To determine if the currently running firmware matches the software, run, `ota-check-firmware`:
 ```